Strilanc/Strilanc.github.io/_posts/2014-05-24-Cancel-Tokens-for-Java.markdown

 }
 ```

 I'm sure it's possible to be more efficient than this, perhaps by using nodes that contain blocks of callbacks.
-Another optimization could be to use a singly-linked list, mark nodes as "to be removed", and gradually scan around the list removing those nodes as other operations occur.
+Alternatively, perhaps using a singly-linked list, marking nodes as "to be removed", and gradually scanning around the list removing those nodes as other operations occur would be faster.
+Or maybe sticking with the array list, having the removal actions remember the index where a callback was inserted, and updating those indexes as items get moved around would work well.
 But I haven't implemented, let alone benchmarked, these ideas so I won't delve any deeper here.
 Suffice it to say we can achieve constant time insertion and removal.

 **Immortality**

 The second corner case I want to tackle is tokens that *never* get cancelled.
 These are useful because they naturally implement "I don't care about cancellation", which happens quite often when prototyping or testing.

 I find immortalizing tokens interesting because it's one of the few places where I think using a finalizer is the right solution.
 The idea goes like this: separate the cancel token into the token part and the source part.
 The source part gets the `cancel` method, while the token part gets the `whenCancelled` methods.
-Then, if the source gets finalized, we know that the token can never be cancelled and should be immortalized.
+Then, if the source gets finalized before the token is cancelled, we know that the token can never be cancelled and should be immortalized.

 Finalizer-based immortalizing is better than a manual `immortalize` method because it happens automatically, without any effort from users, and there's no need to deal with "what if they try to immortalize cancelled tokens?" corner cases (I guess you could [resurrect](http://en.wikipedia.org/wiki/Object_resurrection) a source then try to cancel it, but that's your own fault).
 Separating the controller-esque `cancel` method from the consumption-esque `whenCancelled` methods is also good design.
 It lets you pass tokens around without worrying about them being cancelled elsewhere.

 Immortality introduces complications into the implementation.
 External callbacks shouldn't be run when the tokens becomes immortal, but internal cleanup callbacks still need to happen, so we will need two lists of callbacks instead of one.
-We could expose this "call when cancelled or immortal" functionality to the outside, but I don't think that's a good idea.
-Doing finalization-based cleanup correctly is tricky.
+It also introduces a design decision: do we expose this finalization-based cleanup functionality?
+I think that's a bad idea, because doing finalization-based cleanup correctly is tricky.

 As an example of finalization being tricky, consider the lifetime of the list of callbacks to be run if the token is cancelled.
-If the source has a finalizer and a reference to the list of cancellation callbacks (via the token), then the callbacks will survive the first garbage collection pass where they could have been collected.
-This is extremely costly, because it increases memory pressure and promotes objects to older [generations](http://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html#generations) where more work has to be done to determine if they're collectable.
+If the source has a finalizer and a reference to the list of cancellation callbacks (via the token), then the callbacks and anything they reference will survive the first garbage collection pass where they could have been collected.
+This is extremely costly because, instead of the referenced objects being collected, they get [promoted to older generations](http://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html#generations).
 To avoid this cost we need to move the finalizer to an object that can't reach the cancellation callbacks.
 We also have to ensure the only strong reference to the cancellation callbacks is owned by the source.
-The token itself can only have a weak reference to the list, because the token can outlive the source, and the same goes for cleanup callbacks referencing nodes in the list.
+The token itself can only have a weak reference to the list, because the token can outlive the source, and the same goes for cleanup callbacks referencing the list's internal nodes.

 Another thing that makes finalization tricky is that anything you touch may itself have been finalized.
 Not much of a problem in this case, but a very good reason not to expose a `whenImmortal` method.